databox/databox-php/README.md

-# Databox PHP SDK
+# Databox bindings for PHP

-The PHP SDK for interacting with the Databox Push API.
+The PHP SDK for interacting with the [Databox](http://databox.com) Push API.

 ## Features